-Book Review and Analysis:The Heat of the Day by Elizabeth Bowen
+Book Review of "The Heat of the Day" by Elizabeth Bowen

 Rohan Maitzen describes the book, “The Heat of the Day” by Elizabeth Bowen as ‘evocative’ and ‘atmospheric.'
 The novel brings out the apprehensive, oppressive nature of a universe that has been literary besieged in all aspects including in moral and psychological sense.
 What impressed her most about this book was its focus into something abstract and intangible, rather this actual world.
 Additionally, the author’s style of writing is intrusive.
 Nonetheless, the author has been quite economical with the plot, and takes some time to generated suspense as anyone would expect in a novel whose theme is based on a character who is being accused of being an enemy spy.
 The emotional aspects of the book were either intellectualized or too indirect to prompt tears or laughter.
 In the novel, the sentence structure is complex, making it difficult for the audience to comprehend what is being passed across.
 This necessitates them to figure out what they are reading throughout the entire session.